The Church

 Misconception #3 - All churches are the same

-This idea is based on the notion that one church is as good as the other because they're all doing the same thing, serving the same God.
-It's like McDonalds and Burger King, different names, different brands, but basically the same type of fast food restaurants serving the same food.
+This idea is based on the notion that one church is as good as the other because they are all doing the same thing, serving the same God.
+It is like McDonalds and Burger King, different names, different brands, but basically the same type of fast food restaurants serving the same food.
 When we examine what the Bible says about the church however, we see what the church really is and how inaccurate these misconceptions really are!

 The Church in the Bible

 The surest way to have the correct picture of the church is to consult the Bible.
 After all, the one who started the Christian church (Jesus) and the ones who established it in the first century (the Apostles) are all recorded in the New Testament part of the Bible.
-If we want to know about the church, therefore, we need to consult the source book for information about it - the N.T.
-So let's deal with the misconceptions first:
+If we want to know about the church, therefore, we need to consult the source book for information about it: the New Testament.
+So let us deal with the misconceptions first:

 #1 - The church is a building